 - Mutation of Agricultural lands

-In case of non-agricultural lands, failure to mutate does not take away your right in the sale deed.
-That is even though the mutation has not done, the purchaser’s title will not be affected
+In the case of non-agricultural lands, failure to mutate does not take away your right in the sale deed.
+That is even though the mutation has not been done, the purchaser’s title will not be affected

 - Application form